nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Storage` component,

 - can save `UserPref` objects in json format and read it back.
-- can save the residence regulation data in json format and read it back.
+- can save the ResiReg data in json format and read it back.

 ### Common classes